 I reserve the right to remove or refuse to publish any user generated comment or content at any time for any reason.

-IP Addresses – Contrary to what some people would like people to believe, IP addresses don’t identify a person, only a computer or network.
-The IP address associated with your computer or network when you post a comment is stored with that comment as part of the default behavior of Wordpress.
+IP Address – Contrary to what some people would like people to believe, IP addresses don’t identify a person, only a computer or network.
+The IP address associated with your computer, or network, when you post a comment is stored with that comment as part of the default behavior of Wordpress.
 This information is not made public, or distributed by us.

 Other Information – Please be cognizant of the fact that you can disclose personally identifiable information in your post.
 If we do notice something obvious while moderating posts, such as user names, passwords, addresses or similar information we will likely delete the post in it’s entirety instead of making such information available or trying to redact just the personal information.

 Use of this site constitutes acceptance that cookies will be set on your browser—if you let them.

 Cookies are created from this domain and are may be used for a number of purposes including: